Nice to meet you.

 4. Use the right tools

 No remote team can succeed without the right virtual team technology.
-Without the proper tools, meetings feel more annoying than helpful.
+Without the proper communication tools, meetings feel more annoying than helpful.
 If you’ve ever been the remote person on a call where people in the room didn’t know how to join and even gave up, you likely felt that you weren’t valued in the conversation.
 Even with phone conversations, without that crucial visual context, it’s extremely difficult to read the room, know who is talking, and have your voice be heard.

 With this in mind, video conferencing hardware and software are essential for remote teams to effectively communicate.
 By giving everyone a face and a voice, you can have natural conversations that help with brainstorming, planning, strategizing, 1:1 meetings, and virtual team building.